Poisonous plant rash treatment

 What are poison ivy, oak and sumac rashes?

-Poison ivy and poison oak (along with the more distantly related poison sumac) are plants that cause an allergic skin reaction.
-In fact, poison ivy is one of the most common reasons for skin rash among children and adults who spend time outdoors.
-Most of the time, the allergic reaction is an itchy, red rash.
+Poison ivy, poison oak and poison sumac are plants that can cause an allergic skin reaction.
+Poison ivy is one of the most common causes of skin rash among children and adults who spend time outdoors.* Most of the time, the allergic reaction is an itchy, red rash.
 For some people, these rashes can be life-threatening or more serious symptoms may develop.

-What are the symptoms of poison ivy and poison oak?
+What are the symptoms of poison ivy, oak and sumac?

 Getting help